delanoflipse/redis-distributed-test-suite/blog/blog.md

 Based on these violations Elle found it seems that Redis and KeyDB do not uphold strong consistency guarantees.
 We must note that there is a possibility that our interaction with or implementation of Jedis is introducing faults that are attributed to the system.
 The Jedis client is extensive in features and might have fault preventions built in that might introduce some inconsistencies.

-Conclusions
+## Conclusions
 In general, we still see some of the issues that Redis Sentinel had back in 2013, namely lost writes.
 This means that the system does not have the same consistency as a single node.
 This is to be expected, as this is what the Redis documentation [describes](https://redis.io/docs/management/scaling/).
 Overall, the system does seem less prone to split-brain scenarios and other issues as it was in 2013, which is a good improvement.
 This might be a bit hand-wavy, but Redis seems to have made good improvements in terms of sturdiness.
 To draw this conclusion more firmly we would also need to run this test suite on the Redis Sentinel version tested in 2013.

 Furthermore, we have no reason to believe that Redis and KeyDB have a different level of consistency.
 Our results show some deviation in failure rates, but this difference can very well rely on chance alone due to the small sample size.
 Although this test is by far not exhaustive, it does seem that KeyDB can be a good drop-in replacement for Redis.

-Reflection
+## Reflection
 What is interesting though is the discrepancies between what Redis supports in terms of consistency, and how it is used.
-A survey in 2016 shows that Redis is used for:
+[A 2016 survey by Redis](https://redis.com/blog/the-results-are-in-redis-usage-survey-2016/) shows that Redis is used for:

-Cache (63%)
+- Cache (63%)
-Session store (50%)
+- Session store (50%)
-Job/Queue management (38%)
+- Job/Queue management (38%)
-Distributed locking (15%)
+- Distributed locking (15%)

 We agree with the assessment of [Kyle Kingsbury in 2013](https://aphyr.com/posts/283-call-me-maybe-redis) that Redis is a great cache database.
 But when using Redis as a queue management,  it must be allowed behavior that some writes will get lost under faulty conditions.
 This becomes even more important when used as a primary database.

 Now, you might be wondering: “Is this really an issue?”.
 Well, the same survey shows that 67% of respondents store data in Redis which is not stored anywhere else.
 It even ends on the note that this number increased.